 tasks: create_new_node: action: rackspace.create_vm input: name: <% $.hostname %> flavor_id: <% $.vm_size_id %> image_id: <% $.vm_image_id %> key_material: <% $.ssh_pub_key %> metadata: asg: <% $.asg %> publish: ipv4_address: '<% task(create_new_node).result.result.public_ips %>' ipv6_address: '<% task(create_new_node).result.result.public_ips %>'

-We just want to publish the IP addresses from
+object.
+We just want to publish the IP addresses from the

 Please note that

 result.result is not a typo.
 The Python action posts output to a key named

 result for the st2 action execution and the Mistral task function puts the result of the Python